-The three Waltham Phase Shifters and the two Baker Street Phase Shifters are located in the Boston, Massachusetts area.
-They are adjusted manually to regulate the amount of flow into and through Boston.
-One of the Waltham Phase Shifters will be removed as part of the Greater Boston project.
+Waltham Phase Shifters - They are located in the Boston, Massachusetts area.
+They are adjusted manually to regulate the amount of flow into and through Boston on the 115 kV 282-520 and 282-521 lines.
+One of the three Waltham Phase Shifters will be removed as part of the Greater Boston project.

-The Sackett Phase Shifter is located in southwest Connecticut and will be replaced by a series reactor at Mix Avenue in late 2017.
-It is run in manual mode only and is normally set in the Raise 3 Tap Position (1,875o) which tends to draw power from Grand Avenue towards Mix Avenue Substation.
+Baker Street Phase Shifters – They are located in the Boston, Massachusetts area.
+They are adjusted manually to regulate the amount of power flow into and through Boston on the 115 kV 110-510 and 110-511 lines.

-The Northport/Norwalk Harbor Cable (NNC) Phase Shifter, located at LILCO’s Northport station (controlled by Long Island Power Authority) is used to control the power flow on the Norwalk Harbor – Northport 601, 602, and 603 submarine cables.
+Northport/Norwalk Harbor Cable (NNC) Phase Shifter – It is located at the Northport 138 kV station in New York (controlled by Long Island Power Authority outside of ISO New England’s control) and is used to control the power flow on the 138 kV Norwalk Harbor – Northport 601, 602, and 603 submarine cables.

 Load Tap Changing Transformers

-Many transformers connected to the New England Transmission system have the capability of automatic load tap changing.
+Many transformers connected to the New England transmission system have the capability of automatic load tap changing.
 This allows the transformer to automatically adjust the turns’ ratio of its windings to control the voltage on the regulated side of the transformer.
-In transmission planning studies, load tap changers are allowed to operate when determining the voltages and flows after a contingency.
+In transmission planning studies, load tap changers are allowed to operate when determining the system voltages and power flows after a contingency.

 Modeling the operation of load tap changers on transformers that connect load to the transmission system generally produces conservative results because raising the voltage on the distribution system will reduce the voltage on the transmission system.
 Operation of load taps changers on autotransformers raises the voltage on the lower voltage transmission system (typically 115 kV) and reduces the voltage on the higher voltage transmission system (typically 230 kV or 345 kV).

 In areas of the transmission system where there are known voltage concerns that occur prior to load tap changer operation, it is necessary to do sensitivity testing to determine if voltage criteria violations occur prior to load tap changer operation.
-This is further discussed in the voltage criteria section3.1.2.2.
-Modeling of transformer load tap changers in load flow studies is also addressed in Section 4.1.3.226.
+This is further discussed in the voltage criteria (See Section 3.1.2.2).
+Modeling of transformer load tap changers in steady state power flow studies is also addressed in Section 4.1.3.2.

 Static Compensation Devices